kel2v/csv-tools/README.md

-Each folders in this repository corresponds to the source code of a tool that operates on the RFC 4180 compliant CSV file or files that's related to it.
+Each directory in this repository corresponds to the source code of a tool that operates on a RFC 4180 compliant CSV file or on files that's related to it.
 Read README.md file of each tool to understand its function.